cjnaz/tibuscrape/README.md

                         Path to the Titanium Backup directory.
   -A ARCHIVE_PATH, --archive-path ARCHIVE_PATH
                         Path to the Archive directory.
-  -n, --dry-run         Print status, but copy/delete no files.
+  -n, --dry-run         Copy/delete no files.
   -l, --list            Print content of the Archive directory and exit.
+  --purge [PURGE]       Keep only n most recent versions in the archive - default 3.
   -v, --verbose         Print status and activity messages.
   -V, --version         Return version number and exit.
 ```

 ## Example run